annayesayann/checkers/README.md

-# checkers
+# OOP-Project
-A game of checkers build in Java
+The most up-to date version is in dev branch.